The Best Watercolor Paints for Beginners

 the difference between cheap watercolor paint and quality watercolor paint

-Trying nicer brands was life-changing.
-Which sounds lame, but it’s also true.
-Creamy, colorful watercolor makes me want to paint every day now.
-Even if it’s just swatches.
+Trying nicer brands was life-changing, which sounds lame but is also true.
+Creamy, colorful watercolor makes me want to paint every day now, even if it’s just swatches.

-By the way, all of these paint types can be used together to create custom mixes.
+By the way, these paint types can be used together to create custom mixes.
 Experimenting with color is one of the best parts of watercolor painting.

 Don’t feel like you have to buy one of each set.
 Add to your collection as you can.